SamYatesSmith/BabyFoodBoxes/README.md

 <img src="https://github.com/SamYatesSmith/BabyFoodBoxes/blob/main/assets/images/README%20images/storysofarblurb.png">

 - The page comprises of numerous photos of HBB's network of farmers, happily going about their business.
-These HQ images are initially laid in a block stance and change to a horizontal grid upon re-sizing.
+These HQ images are initially presented in a block stance and change to a horizontal grid upon re-sizing.
 - There are links around the page built into the text.
-These offer easier navigation to the user and are styled in the same way as the navigation bars links, to ensure subtle continuity around the site.
+These offer easier navigation to the user and are styled in the same way as the navigation bar links, to ensure subtle continuity around the site.

 <img src="https://github.com/SamYatesSmith/BabyFoodBoxes/blob/main/assets/images/README%20images/ourfuturepledgeblurb.png">
 <img src="https://github.com/SamYatesSmith/BabyFoodBoxes/blob/main/assets/images/README%20images/ingredientsandsourceblurb.png">